 Please navigate to Target Designer and define the Informatica Update Strategy Transformation Target.
 In this example, we are using the already created SQL table (DupCust) as our target definition.
 Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition

 To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.

-This will open the Mapping Name window to write a unique name for this mapping.
-Let me write m_update_trans and click OK button.
+It opens the Mapping Name window to write a unique name for this mapping.
+Let me write m_update_trans and click the OK button.

 Drag and drop the Customer record source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer the Source Qualifier Transformation article.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier Transformation for you.

-In order to create Update Strategy Transformation in informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+To create Update Strategy Transformation in Informatica, Please navigate to the Transformation menu and select the Create.. option.

-Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
-Please select the Update Strategy Transformation from drop down list and specify the unique name (ups_Customers) for this transformation and click on Create button
+Once you click on the Create.. option, Create Transformation window will open.
+Please select the Update Strategy Transformation from the drop-down list.
+Next, specify the unique name (ups_Customers) and then click on Create button

-Once you click on the Create button, Update Strategy Transformation will be added to the mapping designer.
+Once you click on the Create button, Update Strategy Transformation added to the mapping designer.

 Next, Drag and drop the target definition (DupCust) from Targets folder to the mapping designer

-Double click on the Update Strategy Transformation to configure it.
-From the below screenshot you can see the list of available properties in the Transformation tab:
+Double click on the Informatica Update Strategy Transformation to configure it.
+From the below screenshot, you can see the list of available properties in the Update Strategy Transformation tab: